 My first impression, from the East German border police, was surprisingly favourable.
 They boarded the train to check our travel documents, and (as I recorded in a letter back to my family in Melbourne) offered a greeting at the start and a grin at the end.
 By the standards of passport checkers around the world, they provided an above-average experience.

 Technologically I was less impressed.
-While we were still on the same train, the ride became much worse due to ‘rotten track’ (as I called it).
+While I was still on the same train, the ride became much worse due to the ‘rotten track’ (as I called it).
 I was bouncing from side to side.
 The Mercedes and BMWs I’d seen on West German roads were replaced with Trabants.
 But I enjoyed the countryside and eventually we made it to West Berlin.

 The next morning I went on a guided tour of the city.
 On our journey was Potsdamer Platz, ‘once the centre of Berlin, now desolate, used by tour bus operators as the place to come and look over the wall’.
 We went into one of the towers that let Westerners see into the East, and as we looked into the ‘death zone’ – the large space between the main wall at the West Berlin border and the fence around populated East Berlin – quite a few people started to cry.
 Travelling around Europe you can see much evidence of historical cruelty, but here was a still-functioning system for killing people trying to move about their own city.